tbgitoo/USDX/COMPILING.md

   Current Linux distributions do not offer the C API.
 * `--with-opencv-cxx-api`: Use OpenCV's newer C++ API.
   Required for webcam support under Linux, but requires OpenCV to be present at both build time as well as runtime.
+* `--host=x86_64-w64-mingw64`: Specifically for cross-compiling to Windows 64 bit in mingw (uses the fpc crosscompiler ppcrossx64, if available, for windows 64 as there is no native fpc for this as yet

 ## Compiling on Linux using flatpak-builder
 - The manifest for our Flathub releases is in a different repository: